Do you need a 30-second video marketing plan for your eCommerce business? Read on to learn how to create the best product presentation videos.

 Even videos that are solely for nurturing the customer-company relationship (which we’ll examine next) should include a “Learn More” button.

 Attracting new customers isn’t the only purpose of videos.
 They can also be used to nurture the relationship you have with your customers.
 So instead of eCommerce Product Videos, these types of videos are more content based.
 For instance, if your product is a camping stove, you could send out a content video through email, with tips for making meals on the stove.

 You might even include recipes.
 However, in each video, you still get the opportunity to showcase the camping stove product.

 A great example of this comes from the monthly subscription company Kiwi Co.
 This company sends out a box once a month to children.
 Inside the box is an activity for the child to do.
 In this example, the activity was to build a hydraulic claw.
 Although the activity instructions come included, users can find optional activity ideas by following a video link.
 Here’s the video tutorial subscribers see:

 Another successful video strategy is to send a series of welcome videos through email.
-Take a look at this welcome email from subscription service ipsy:
+Take a look at this welcome email from subscription services ipsy:

 In ipsy’s welcome, subscribers learn how to contact the company, what to expect in their first product bag, how to rate products, and how they can make more purchases at a discount.

 With an ecommerce product, you can do the same thing.
 If the product is complicated, explain the product the customer.
 This type of video can dramatically reduce the number of customer service calls you receive.